rebekkaorth/ros_smart_grasping_pkgs/README.md

 rosrun camera_data <node_name>
 ```

 Otherwise you might need to restart the simulation.

 The files saved by the nodes in the camera_data package can be found in the following directory:

 ```
 /workspace/src/ros_smart_grasping_pkgs/camera_data/imgs/
 ```

-In the case of this package images are saved as .png files and information are saved as .txt files.
+In the case of this package, images are saved as .png files and camera information are saved as .txt files.

 Example of a saved color image: